jorgepiloto/lamberthub/doc/source/how_to_guides/how_to_use.md

 ```

 In addition, `lamberthub` provides other lists holding algorithms which
-present particular features such us multi-revolutions or high-robustness.
+present particular features such as multi-revolutions or high-robustness.
 These
 macros are listed down:

 ```{code-cell}